Contributions to topics & debates across the social sciences

 As a Netherlands-registered Stichting, the ISRF is required to maintain a policy plan which draws together the objectives and activities of the Foundation.
-It is also required to produce an Annual Report, to have its own remuneration policy, and to publish a financial statement for the most recent financial year.
+It is also required to produce an Annual Report, to have its own remuneration policy, and to publish both a financial statement for the most recent financial year and an ANBI Form.

 The Independent Social Research Foundation wishes to support independent-minded researchers to explore and present original research ideas which take new approaches, and suggest new solutions, to real world social problems.

-ISRF funding is awarded competitively through a series of grant – individual Fellowships and flexible, small group support – and essay competitions.
+ISRF funding is awarded competitively through a series of Grant Competitions – individual Fellowships and flexible, small group awards.

 Existing or previous ISRF Fellows may apply to the ISRF Dissemination Fund for a grant of up to £500 towards the cost of, for example, holding an event at which a book (or a book to which they have contributed significantly) is launched.

-The ISRF Annual Workshop provides a platform for ISRF Fellows to report on their research projects, and also to contribute to conversations and discussions around a theme.
+Held annually between 2013 and 2019, the ISRF Annual Workshop provided a platform for ISRF Fellows to report on their research projects, and also to contribute to conversations and discussions around a theme.

 Beginning with the inaugural Annual Workshop in May 2013 event, the ISRF has run and funded a number of events with the aim to provide a platform for ISRF Fellows to report on their research projects, and also to contribute to broader conversations and discussions across the social sciences.